Disease Guide ·Osteochondrodysplasia ·2026

 Treatment - $50-$200/month

-No treatment stops the disease progression.
-Pain management is the only option: NSAIDs ($15-$40/month), gabapentin for nerve pain ($20-$50/month), Solensia injections ($50-$100/month), joint supplements ($15-$30/month).
-Radiation therapy ($1,000-$3,000) has shown some benefit in reducing new bone growth in some cats.
-Physical therapy and weight management help maintain mobility.
-Severe cases may require palliative care or euthanasia.
+No treatment stops progression.
+Pain management: NSAIDs ($15-$40/month), gabapentin ($20-$50/month), Solensia ($50-$100/month), supplements ($15-$30/month).
+Radiation therapy ($1,000-$3,000) can reduce new bone growth in some cats.
+Weight management helps maintain mobility.
 Pain management $50-$200/month for life

 Total Cost - $800-$3,000/year